My name is David Awad, ﺩﻳﻔﻴﺪ عوض . I’m an aspiring engineer, scientist, and philosopher.

 If you’re curious feel free to check out my reading list for a sense for the kinds of books I’m looking at.

-You can feel free to use this fun bio for any podcasts, news articles, or references.
+You can feel free to use this fun bio for any podcasts, video shows, or media appearances.